zaidanahnaf/Lead-Prioritization-Tool/report.md

 - Presence of clear segmentation between low-, mid-, and high-priority entries
 - Detection of incomplete records using flagging logic

-A notebook walkthrough was provided (`model_demo.ipynb`) showing the logic, score distribution plot, and top leads preview.
+A notebook walkthrough was provided (`demo.ipynb`) showing the logic, score distribution plot, and top leads preview.

 ---